What's new in version 1810 of Configuration Manager current branch

 Learn about support changes before they're implemented in removed and deprecated items.

 Starting on August 14, 2018, the hybrid mobile device management feature is deprecated.
-For more information, see What is hybrid MDM.
+For more information, see What happened to hybrid MDM.

 Support for System Center Endpoint Protection (SCEP) for Mac and Linux (all versions) ends on December 31, 2018.
 Availability of new virus definitions for SCEP for Mac and SCEP for Linux may be discontinued after the end of support.
 For more information, see End of support blog post.